nighthawkcoders/APCSA/_posts/2022-09-05-AP-free_response.md

 toc: true
 comments: true
 layout: post
-title:  Free Response Question Type 01
+title:  Free Response Question No. 1
 description: The focus of the week is preparing for the first type of FRQ question.
 permalink: /points/3
 image: /images/points.jpeg
 categories: [ap]
 type: ap
-week: 3
+week: 4
 ---

 ## Points will be awarded on these three key elements